Correct cannabis magnesium deficiency

-Inhaltsverzeichnis: Cannabis to remedy magnesium deficiency
+Inhaltsverzeichnis: Correct cannabis magnesium deficiency

 What is magnesium deficiency in cannabis?

-Imbalanced nutrient ratios
+Unequal nutrient ratios

 Incorrect pH value